What Is Waterjet Cutting?

 Abrasive Waterjet vs. Pure Waterjet

-The majority of waterjet cutting operations mix an abrasive into the waterjet stream.
-Garnet, which is the most commonly used abrasive due to its hardness and its availability, is available in two different products: crushed and alluvial.
+The majority of waterjet cutting operations mix an abrasive media into the waterjet stream.
+This type of waterjet cutting is used for all hard materials—metals, glass, stone, etc. The most commonly used abrasive is garnet due to its hardness and availability.
+It is available in two different products: crushed and alluvial.

-Crushed garnet is mined out of the earth and then crushed, producing sharp aggressive edges that are ideal for waterjet cutting.
-Alluvial garnet is found in natural deposits in river beds.
-This product is cheaper because it requires less processing, but its edges are smooth from tumbling in the river, making it less aggressive than crushed garnet.
+Crushed garnet is mined in quarries and then crushed, producing sharp aggressive edges that are ideal for waterjet cutting.
+Alluvial garnet is found in natural deposits in riverbeds and is simply cleaned and screened.
+This product is cheaper because it requires less processing, but its edges are smoothed by natural erosion, making it less aggressive than crushed garnet.
 Many waterjet users feel that the cost benefits of using alluvial garnet outweigh the reduction in performance.

 The use of an abrasive is not necessary for all waterjet cutting operations.
-Soft materials such as rubber and foam can be easily and accurately cut using only water.
+Materials that are soft enough to be cut with a knife, such as rubber and foam, can be easily and accurately cut using only water.
 Pure waterjet cutting, as this process is called, typically uses a much smaller orifice, producing an extremely fine, nearly invisible stream of water.
 Pure waterjet cutting is ideal for soft materials because the ultra-fine stream of water creates a very clean cut while applying almost no pressure to the material.

 Intensifiers vs. Direct Drive Pumps